 6.5 After the game is over and the Areopagus approves the results, no objections of the participants are accepted and have no effect on the result of the game;

-7.1 Each team receives a certificate from the American University of Central Asia on participation in the Brain Ring Games;
+7.1 Each team receives a certificate from the American University of Central Asia for participation in the Brain Ring Contest;

 7.5 Winners of the Personal Final Round receive personal certificates, which, if admitted to AUCA, guarantee them for…